walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/IdentityRecovery.md

 prove cloud delivery, restoration on another device, or deletion of other device copies.
 Deleting wallet data and deleting provider recovery records are separate actions.

+### Optional Enterprise custody

+Add the `WalletSDKEnterpriseCustody` product and register its `EnterpriseIdentityKeyCustodian` in ``WalletIdentityConfiguration/keyCustodians``.
+Hosts supply the HTTPS KMS resource and an authorizer for a body-free request.
+Select an option from ``WalletIdentityService/custodyOptions(identityID:)`` and pass it to ``WalletIdentityService/transferToCustody(_:)`` to import the original signing key.
+The SDK verifies the destination public key and records a public reference.
+The local key remains available and recovery status stays unchanged.
+This integration does not store an identity recovery record or configure remote signing.
+Device-bound and hardware-generated policies prohibit custody.

 ### Scope and assurance

-``WalletIdentityPolicy`` expresses application constraints, not EUDI, HAIP or eIDAS certification.
+``WalletIdentityPolicy`` expresses application constraints, not EUDI, HAIP or eIDAS certification. ``IssuanceRequest/keyPolicy`` requires the selected identity to already retain the requested restriction before issuance starts; apps interpret issuer/profile requirements.
 Imported keys retain imported origin even when a platform supports hardware execution.
 Native key evidence is not an OpenID4VCI key-attestation JWT.
 Credential synchronization and reissuance remain separate from signing-key recovery.